killuhwhale/appium/src/README.md

     - cannot interact with PWAs.
 5. Can Detect if an app is a game.
 5. Open app and detect crashing upon opening.
-6. Attempt login using Object Detection via YOLOv5
+6. Attempt login using Object Detection via YOLOv8
 7. Detect if app was logged in
     - if we are able to send username/ password or click on Google/ Facebook sign in without subsequent crash.
 8. Log reports to file.
-    - misnamed apps, invalid apps and failed apps
+    - invalid apps, failed apps, passed apps, stats of apps, summary
-9. Update misnamed apps
+9. Updates misnamed apps in app list
 10. History report for each app w/ screenshots at ea step.
+    - Includes:
+        - App Install success/ failure
+        - App Launch success/ failure
+        - App Login success/ failure
+        - App Errors
 11. Summary report of all apps from each device.
+12. Detects 3 types of login methods and attempts to login to each: Google, Facebook, Email

 # What we need to do but cant yet
 1. Detect if an app is O4C